yehudacohen/alchemy/README.md

 ```

 > [!CAUTION]
 > It is up to you to ensure that the physical names of resources don't conflict - alchemy does not (yet) offer any help or opinions here.
-You must decide on physical names.
-But, you're free to come add name generation logic to your resources if you so desire.
+You must decide on physical names, but you're free to add name generation logic to your resources if you so desire.
 >
 > ```ts
 > class Table extends Resource("dynamo::Table", async (ctx, inputs) => {